 More than a dozen states have hard APR caps at 36% or below for unsecured consumer loans.
 If an online lender quotes you 80% APR and you live in Colorado or Illinois, that's a regulatory violation, not just a bad deal.

 Texas is a special case.
 No formal rate ceiling exists, but lenders must provide detailed disclosure documents covering the full cost of borrowing.
-Many Texas lenders operate under a Credit Access Business (CAB) model.
-This technically separates the loan from the fee structure and allows effective APRs of 400%+ while staying technically legal under state law.
+Many Texas lenders operate under a Credit Access Business (CAB) model, which technically separates the loan from the fee structure and allows effective APRs of 400%+ while remaining technically legal under state law.

 How to Verify a Lender's License in Two Minutes